ITECOMMPAY/kibouse/README.md

+Hi all.

+Development on the project was stoped.
+We decided to stay with elastic as the main logs' storage and hence there is no need for us in kibana for clickhouse.

+We still see some potential with this approach though.
+And hope the community will find our MVP helpful and proceed with this using kibouse as the start point.

+---

 # Clickhouse adapter for Kibana

 Kibouse is a Go tool that can be used to provide supporting **[Kibana](https://github.com/elastic/kibana)** as analytics and search dashboard for **[Clickhouse](https://github.com/yandex/ClickHouse)**